4.1 General context

 Main challenges to social inclusion

-- children and youth;
+- children and youth

-- the elderly and pensioners;
+- the elderly and pensioners

-- homeless
+- homeless individuals

-- the unemployed, especially the long-term unemployed;
+- the unemployed, especially the long-term unemployed

-- children with disabilities;
+- children with disabilities

 Main concepts

-The National Plan to Combat Poverty and Social Exclusion 2021-2027 emphasises differentiation between poverty and social exclusion.
+The National Plan to Combat Poverty and Social Exclusion 2021-2027 emphasises the differentiation between poverty and social exclusion.